 In 2020, TDB won the African Bank of the Year award.
 Also, the Bank received a record long term project finance facility from the World Bank and the Multilateral Investment Guarantee Agency (MIGA) to support sustainable projects in the region.
 The Board of Governors of TDB has also increased the currently authorized capital stock of the Bank from US$ 3 billion to US$ 6 billion, as well, approved a record capital increase programme of US$ 1.5 billion.
 Thus, TDB is well-positioned to support its member states in addressing the socio-economic impact of the COVID-19 crisis and build a resilient and integrated region.

 4. Export-Import Bank of India

-The COVID-19 pandemic has been affecting the Indian economy.
-Against the impact of the pandemic across sectors, the Export-Import Bank of India presented with select measures taken by the Government of India which he assumed will help the Indian economy amidst the ongoing situation.
+The COVID-19 pandemic has been deeply affecting the Indian economy.
+Against the impact of the pandemic across sectors, the Export-Import Bank of India presented key measures taken by the Government of India which will help the Indian economy amidst the ongoing situation.
 Some of these measures include :

 - Collateral free loan of ₹ 3 trillion for MSMEs with a turnover up to ₹ 1 billion.
 This will benefit 4.5 million units so that they can resume work and save jobs.
 This scheme can be availed till 31 October 2020.